IBM/CognitiveConcierge/README.md

 1. In ICT, ensure that the Connected to: field in the Client application is pointed to your server instance running on Bluemix.
 You can also point to your localhost for local testing, but you need to be running a local instance of the server application for this to work.

 ### Update Conversation Service
-1. Once ICT is finished provisioning your Cloud Runtime, you should have a Conversation Service instance in your Bluemix dashboard.
+1. Once ICT has provisioned your Cloud Runtime, you should have a Conversation Service instance in your Bluemix dashboard.
 This Service enables you to add a natural language interface to your applications.
 While you could create a conversation tree manually, we've provided the conversation for this application in the Resources folder at the top level of the project.
-2. Click on the Bluemix icon in cloud runtime to go to your 'Application Details' page on Bluemix.
+2. Click on the Bluemix icon in Cloud Runtime to go to your 'Application Details' page on Bluemix.

     <img src="http://i.imgur.com/YU8qIPv.png" width="500">